nos3curity/Null-Hound/README.md

 The workflow uses a junior/senior agent pattern.
 A fast exploration model gathers evidence and annotations; a stronger reasoning model designs the investigation and mints focused hypotheses.
 Hound persists graphs and evidence between runs, enabling cumulative audits and generating professional reports from confirmed findings.

+**Note that this is a research prototype that has only been tested on small codebases.
+It does not replace a human expert!**

 ### Key innovations

 - **Dynamic modeling** of any codebase, from small libraries to complex protocols